akuse-app/akuse/README.md

   - F11: fullscreen toggler
   - F: fullscreen toggler
   - M: mute/unmute video
+  - P: play previous episode
   - N: play next episode

 ## 🐛 Known Issues

-- If Log-In doesn't work, make sure you have set a default browser.
+- If Log-In in installed apps doesn't work, make sure you have set a default browser.
 - Some anime may don't work because of different names as compared to AniList: feel free to open a new issue if you find some of them so they can be fixed.

 ## 🌟 Contributors